vitorgalvao/tiny-pinboard-scripts/README.md

 ### pinboard-url-update

 ```
 Substitute URLs of Pinboard bookmarks.
-Interacts with the files produced by "pinboardlinkcheck": text file, each line following the pattern 'old_url → new_url'.
+Interacts with the files produced by 'pinboard-link-check': text file, each line following the pattern 'old_url → new_url'.

 Usage:
   pinboard-url-update [options] <file>